-\1d) Essential Concepts in Statistics and Probability.
-Candidates demonstrate and apply understandings of statistical thinking and the major concepts, procedures, knowledge, and applications of statistics and probability, including how statistical problem solving and decision making depend on understanding, explaining, and quantifying the variability in a set of data to make decisions.
+1c) Essential Concepts in Statistics and Probability.
+Candidates demonstrate and apply understandings of major mathematics concepts, procedures, knowledge, and applications of statistics and probability, including how statistical problem solving and decision making depend on understanding, explaining, and quantifying the variability in a set of data to make decisions.
 They understand the role of randomization and chance in determining the probability of events.
-Essential Concepts in Statistics and Probability include quantitative literacy, visualizing and summarizing data, statistical inference, probability, and applied problems.
+Essential Concepts in Statistics and Probability include quantitative literacy; visualizing and summarizing data; statistical inference; probability; exploratory data analysis and applied problems and modeling.

 Candidates should understand how statistics differs from mathematics, particularly the focus on variability and the critical importance of context.
 The study and application of statistics is grounded in anticipating and accounting for variability in data.
-"Whereas mathematics answers deterministic questions, statistics provides a coherent set of tools for dealing with "the omnipresence of variability" (Cobb and Moore 1997, p.
-801)-natural variability in populations, induced variability in experiments, and sampling variability in a statistic, to name a few" (ASA 2007, p.
-1)
+"Whereas mathematics answers deterministic questions, statistics provides a coherent set of tools for dealing with 'the omnipresence of variability' (Cobb and Moore 1997)-natural variability in populations, induced variability in experiments, and sampling variability in a statistic, to name a few" (ASA 2007, p.
+1).
+With many fields increasing attention on large sets of data ("big data") and basing decisions on inferences derived from data analysis (Bargagliotti et al. 2020), data literacy and statistical thinking are becoming ever more critical skills that students must have to understand their world and to expand their opportunities (NCTM 2020).
 "One noteworthy intersection between statistics and mathematics is probability, which plays a critical role in statistical reasoning, but is also worthy of study in its own right as a subfield of mathematics" (ASA 2007, p.
 1).
 Candidates should develop an understanding and facility with probability concepts in service of statistical thinking.